Certora/Documentation/docs/prover/approx/hashing.md

-Modeling of Hashing in CVT
+Modeling of Hashing in the Prover
 ==========================

 In this document we present how the Keccak hash function is modeled in the